1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 4) Okay, so I’ve signed the publishing contract.
 What happens now?

 You will be given a production schedule for your reference.
 Please don’t email us over and over again asking what’s happening.
 We will email you when we need something from you, and we will make sure you are given enough time to deliver.
 And please trust that we will get everything done, and on time.
-We have been through the same process with every book (and hundreds more through IPA) and know what we’re doing.
+We have been through the same process with hundreds of books and know what we’re doing.

 Here is a sample production schedule running over the course of about 9 months (variations on timings are likely and dependent on project):